Achievable logoAchievable logo

 1. Stand with feet shoulder-width apart.

-2. Slightly bend the knees and place hands on the floor.
+2. Slightly bend the knees and place your hands on the floor.

-3. Shift weight forward and move hands alternately to push-up position.
+3. Shift your weight forward and walk your hands forward (one at a time) until you reach a push-up position.

-4. Walk the feet forward using small steps to return to standing.
+4. Walk your feet forward using small steps to return to standing.

 5. Repeat the motion over a prescribed distance.